IV Sedation Dentistry Corbin

 During your procedure, the medication used during IV sedation is delivered intravenously directly into your bloodstream.
 This allows it to work quickly and makes it easy for Dr. Whitaker to adjust the medication as needed throughout your procedure.
 She will also be constantly monitoring your heart rate and vital signs throughout your treatment with IV sedation.

 The medications used during sedation are designed to help you relax and feel sleepy.
-Due to the nature of the medication, you will likely have little to no memory of what took place during your treatment and you may feel like you were sleeping throughout your procedure when in actuality you are still awake and responsive.
+Due to the nature of the medication, you will likely have little to no memory of what took place during your treatment, and you may feel like you were sleeping throughout your procedure.

-It is important to have a ride with a trusted adult to and from your appointment and arrangements made so they can stay with after your treatment because it will take some time for the medication to wear off.
+It is important to have a ride with a trusted adult to and from your appointment, and arrangements should be made so they can stay with you after your treatment, because it will take some time for the medication to wear off.
+You cannot drive for 24 hours following your treatment, so it’s a great time to arrange a day of relaxation and minimal responsibilities.
+You deserve it!

 If you feel that IV sedation may be a good solution for you, we encourage you to schedule a consultation with Dr. Whitaker to discuss your needs and goals for your dental treatment and your smile.
 Your comfort and safety are always our number one priority at Corbin Family Dental Care, and Dr. Whitaker will discuss the protocol and review exactly what will happen during and after your procedure with IV sedation.